pewpewlive/ppl-docs/docs/Guides/Lua/beginner.md

   isAwesome = true,
   name = "John"
 }
-print("This person's health is "..person.health)
+print("This person's health is " .. person.health)
-print("This person's health is "..person["health"])
+print("This person's health is " .. person["health"])
-print("This person's speed is "..person.speed)
+print("This person's speed is " .. person.speed)
-print("This person is awesome. "..person.isAwesome)
+print("This person is awesome. " .. person.isAwesome)
-print("This person's name is "..person.name)
+print("This person's name is " .. person.name)
-print("This person's name is "..person["name"])
+print("This person's name is " .. person["name"])

 person.home = "USA"
 person["money"] = 250

-print("This person's home is "..person.home)
+print("This person's home is " .. person.home)
-print("This person has "..person["money"].." dollars!")
+print("This person has " .. person["money"] .. " dollars!")

 ```